eprovst/DomainColoring.jl/docs/src/usage/tutorial.md

     might be fairly basic.
 Continue to the [General Overview](@ref) instead.

-## Installation, loading and Makie
+## Installation, loading, Makie and Plots.jl

 `DomainColoring.jl` provides plotting routines for complex functions.
-These build on the [Makie](https://makie.org/) plotting library.
+These require either the [Makie](https://makie.org/) or [Plots.jl](https://docs.juliaplots.org) plotting libraries.
+In this tutorial we will use the former.

 Makie supports multiple backends, one of which has to be loaded to display the resulting plot.
 There are two main options:

 - `GLMakie` for interactive plots, and
 - `CairoMakie` for publication quality plots.